zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 options that differ from the default configuration.

-The **initconfig** target pulls the default configuration file and merges it with the configuration snippet.
-For example, the sample application **hello world** overrides the base configuration with the configuration snippet :file:`prj.conf`.
+The **initconfig** target pulls the default configuration file and merges it with the local configuration fragments.
+For example, the sample application **hello world** overrides the base configuration with the configuration fragment in :file:`prj.conf`.

 .. caution::